 Arizona Medical Board Complaint Lawyer | Our Arizona Attorney Provides License Defense

-Responding to Practice Complaints and Investigations
+Responding to Arizona Practice Complaints and Investigations

-After receiving an Arizona Medical Board Complaint or self-report, a physician receives a notice from the Board requesting additional information as well as a response to allegations found in the complaint.
-From here, the Medical Board assigns an investigator to the complaint and they begin to collect evidence.
-The documents and evidence collected includes:
+After receiving an Arizona Medical Board Complaint or self-report, a physician gets a notice from the Board requesting additional information and response to allegations found in the complaint.
+From here, the Arizona Board assigns an investigator to the complaint, and they begin to collect evidence.

 - Patient medical records